(Originally Sent as a part of the Letters to the Emotionally Intense, in February, 2018)

 Perhaps the term “False Self” is misleading; it seems to suggest that we intentionally put up a front— and that is not what it was.
 It may be more useful to rephrase it as ‘an Adapted Self’— a social persona we use when facing the outside world.

 To a degree, a healthy Adapted Self allows us to function appropriately as social beings.
 The ability to comply with convention to some extent is a developmental achievement.
-The adult who has a healthy Adapted Self does not overexpose his true feelings and thoughts but remain in touch with his true desires and needs.
+The adult who has a healthy Adapted Self does not overexpose his true feelings and thoughts but remains in touch with his true desires and needs.
 However, while it is healthy to have different ‘persona’ for different settings, there is a limit to how much we can stifle our truths.

 One consequence of over-investing in our False Self is that under oppression, our True Self can get frustrated.
 According to psychotherapist Alexander Lowen, when our outside self is succumbing to conformity, our inner being will become deviant.
 The difficulty is that this often happens unconsciously under our repression and denial.
 If we do not address the issue, this underlying rebellion will eventually erupt by ways of ‘acting out’.
 This is when we do things that are self- sabotaging or destructive, bypassing our rational mind and against our will.
-Some examples are addictive patterns, risky behaviours, or unexpected burst of rage.
+Some examples are addictive patterns, risky behaviours, or unexpected bursts of rage.

 The Bible says: “No one can serve two masters, since either he will hate one and love the other, or he will be devoted to one and despise the other.”
 Your soul is always aligned with your real, authentic, intense and sensitive True Self, and any minute you invest in building, sustaining, and presenting your facade, you will experience an internal split.
 Our physical and emotional bodies will tell us when we are in our False Self for too long.